-Join Kevin Skoglund for an in-depth discussion in this video Never trust users, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Never trust users, part of Programming Foundations: Web Security.

 …You should never trust users.…This is part of the reason behind the principle of least privileged too.…Trust everyone only as far as you must.…But it goes beyond just assigning access privileges.…I'm not saying you should treat users like they are the…enemy, most times they aren't, but even well-meaning users can cause problems.…Perhaps Bob is cleaning up and accidentally deletes a file…that Mary's planning to use for her big presentation next week.…Or Joanna might get a phone…call, and in a moment of distraction, might click Delete instead of Edit.…